todokku/hired-client-react/README.md

 Sharing your work through a git repository hosted on Github.
 Making frequent, cohesive commits dating back to the first day of the project week.
 1 commit on the first day of project week on both repos.
 At least 1 commit every day during project week (not necessarily on both repos).

-Signup with email, password, and password confirmation. - (First and Last name added, to be used on stretch goal) Login with email and password.
+Signup with email, password, and password confirmation.
+Login with email and password.
 Logout when logged in.
 Change password with current and new password.
 Signup and Signin must only be available to not signed in users.
 Logout and Change password must only be available to signed in users.
 Give feedback to the user after each action's success or failure.
 All forms must clear after submit success and user sign-out (Optional) Reset form to initial state on failure Client Specifications Use a front-end Javascript app to communicate with your API (both read and write) and render data that it receives in the browser.
 Create a joint table for a resource and allow the user to create, edit and delete resources.

 Your app must not: